 The furnace limit switch may only work if the fan is spinning correctly, so check to ensure it's in good condition.

-Moncrief is a leading Atlanta heating repair company.
+Moncrief is a leading hvac company in Atlanta.
 We provide furnace installation, maintenance, and repair services.